Possess the Facts and Learn What You Can Do

 Additionally, many new cars come equipped with a computer program embedded in the vehicle which allows the lender to disable the vehicle in the case of non-payment.
 This “breach of the peace” language means that the lender cannot disable your vehicle if immediate injury to any person or property is a reasonably foreseeable consequence of such action.
 Which means they cannot do it while you are driving or on the side of the highway.

 Repo Men are also subject to the Fair Debt Collection Practices Act.
-I recently wrote another blog post about Debt Collection in Colorado.
+We recently wrote another blog post about Debt Collection in Colorado.
 Anyone looking to repossess your property must follow those rules as well, which means they cannot:

 • Misrepresent their identity